learn-co-curriculum/react-hooks-running-tests/README.md

 [Jest][jest] is another popular choice for JavaScript developers, and in particular the React community.
 Jest, like React, was developed by Facebook and is an open source project.
-You can read the docs [here][jest] if you're curious to learn more!
+You can read the docs [here][jest] if you're curious to learn more.

-Jest comes preinstalled when you generate a React project using Create React App, so all you have to do to run tests in React labs is run `npm test`, which will execute the test script found in the `package.json` file.
+Jest comes preinstalled when you generate a React project using `create-react-app`, so all you have to do to run tests in React labs is run `npm test`, which will execute the test script found in the `package.json` file.
 You can also run `learn test`, which will run the test files as well as sync your progress with Canvas.

 Running `learn test` or `npm test` should produce an output like this in your
 terminal: